 Compiling branches v0.1.0 (file:///projects/branches)

-Finished dev [unoptimized + debuginfo] target(s) in 0.31s
+Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.31s

 Running `target/debug/branches`

 number is divisible by 3

 When this program executes, it checks each if expression in turn and executes the first body for which the condition evaluates to true.
 Note that even though 6 is divisible by 2, we don’t see the output number is divisible by 2, nor do we see the number is not divisible by 4, 3, or 2 text from the else block.
 That’s because Rust only executes the block for the first true condition, and once it finds one, it doesn’t even check the rest.